nexendrie/rss/docs/index.md

 Usage
 -----

-Create new instance of \Nexendrie\Rss\Generator, set its properties title and description.
-Then add data source for channel's items.
+Create new instance of \Nexendrie\Rss\Generator and add data source for channel's items.
 It has to return \Nexendrie\Rss\Collection which is a collection of \Nexendrie\Rss\RssChannelItem.
+Then you can call method generate with array that contains info about the channel.
+The basic minimum is title, description and link.

 Example: